 Symptoms are not relieved by local measures such as ice, elevation, elastic bandage, and nonsteroidal and anti-inflammatory drugs.

-When needed, bursal injection therapy provides rapid relief, which is particularly beneficial for large or painful effusions.
+When needed, bursal injection may provide rapid relief, which is particularly beneficial for large or painful recurrent effusions.

 Hypersensitivity to an injected substance